cpkelley94/covidcompbio/01-DataTypes.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-If you try to add a string to an integer, Python
+If we try to add a string to an integer, Python
 doesn't know what to do!
 Data types define not
 only the kind of information contained in a variable,
 but also how you use it, the methods available